304 North Cardinal St.

-When the blossoms fade away, they can be cut off where the foliage begins to stem.
+When the blossoms fade away, they can be cut off and the foliage begins to stem.
 The foliage itself should be allowed to die naturally.
 When the foliage has yellowed and died completely, you can cut the stalk off at ground level.
-Clean up the dead material to avoid spreading disease; dead foliage is also an invitation to pests, so cleaning it robs them of a habitat and keeps them away from your other plants.
+Clean up the dead material to avoid spreading disease; dead foliage is also an invitation to pests, so cleaning it robs them of habitat and keeps them away from your other plants.
 Even though the foliage is dead and gone, the bulb is still alive underground.
 Keep watering the soil throughout the summer and fall to ensure the bulbs don’t dry out.

-Common Questions About Fritillaria
+Common questions about Fritillaria

 Why do my fritillaria plants have more foliage than flowers?